How Much Will My Knee Replacement Cost?

 The maximum period your insurer can make you wait before you can claim your knee replacement with them is either two or 12 months.
 Why the difference?
 Two months is for those without a pre-existing condition, while 12 months is for those with one.

 Remember, these waiting periods only apply when you first purchase your policy.
 Once they’re served, as long as you continue to hold your health insurance you’re all good, even if you switch between health insurers.
+You might still have to wait for your surgery date, but the wait time for private patients tends to be significantly shorter.

 What level of private health insurance do I need to cover a knee replacement?